Galapagos + Ecuador – January 2024*

 • Warm pajamas

-• Seasickness medicine (if needed)
+• Underwater camera or case (if needed)

 • Washcloth

-PRO TIP: A comfortable and securely closable bag is also a good idea if you have a camera or other travel items while out and about on excursions.
+A comfortable and securely closable bag is also a good idea if you have a camera or other travel items while out and about on excursions.
 Finally, it is advisable to avoid flashy, expensive accessories and/or jewelry that are valuable or precious to you.

-17. As with most travel destinations, it is important to exercise caution and to be aware of your surroundings while traveling in Ecuador, especially in larger cities.
+20. As with most travel destinations, it is important to exercise caution and to be aware of your surroundings while traveling in Ecuador, especially in larger cities.
 We suggest not wearing expensive jewelry when walking around and keeping an eye on your bag while out and about.
 Wearing your bag on the front of your body is also advisable.
 Traveling with one other person or more at all times is also a good idea, especially at night.
 It is always a good idea to store portions of your cash in different places. (i.e. $100 in your purse, $100 in your suitcase, $100 in your carry-on, etc.) Finally, we recommend carrying a color copy of your passport and keeping the original in a safe place.

 Most travelers to Ecuador and the Galapagos do not have any problems.
 As long as you remember to keep a watchful eye on your belongings and stay aware of your surroundings, you will have a safe and memorable trip!